 If you aren’t comfortable driving while in Ireland and Northern Ireland, another great option for getting around on your trip is to use the railway system.
 While this does provide you with a convenient way to get around and affords you the luxury of not having to worry about renting a car and finding parking, the train system in Ireland and Northern Ireland may not reach every destination that you wish to see.
 If you want to get to certain locations, you may be forced to use a combination of buses and\or ridesharing or taxis along with the train system to get around.
 For instance, if you would like to stay at the Dromoland Castle Hotel, you will need to take a train to Galway or Enis and then use another form of transportation to get to the hotel.

 However, the biggest drawback to using the train system when in Ireland and Northern Ireland is the rigid nature of the train schedule.
 While taking trains saves you the hassle of having to rent a car, it doesn’t leave you much flexibility in making your schedule.
 Instead of being able to come-and-go whenever you like, you are forced to work around the train schedules.
 While some trains run fairly frequently and may not be an issue, other trains may not run as frequently and can pose scheduling problems.
 There is nothing wrong with using the train system when in Ireland, but it does require a bit more forward-thinking on your part to make it work.
-To give you a better understanding of where the train system in Ireland and Northern Ireland travels and how long the travel takes, I have included a helpful map for you to review below.
+To give you a better understanding of where the train system in Ireland and Northern Ireland travels and how long the travel takes, I have included a helpful map for you to review in my Ireland travel itinerary guide below.

 There is a seemingly endless number of amazing things to see and do in Northern Ireland and I think one could reasonably spend months exploring all of these amazing sites and activities.
 However, for most of us, taking months off to travel isn’t really an option.
 With that said, if you follow my perfect 14-Day Ireland Itinerary, you should knock off all of the must-see sights and activities and get a great taste of what Ireland and Northern Ireland have to offer.
-To give you a better understanding of where my travel itinerary will take you and what you will see, I have included a map and an itinerary overview below for you to review.
+To give you a better understanding of where my travel itinerary will take you and what you will see, I have included a map and an itinerary overview in my Ireland travel itinerary guide below for you to review.

 Arriving in Dublin